1. Check our entry requirements

 If you have a clear idea about a research project of your choice, you should first determine whether the project is suitable for study at PhD level.
 The project must be feasible within the resources and time frame available to you; it should also address a perceived "gap" in the literature and, most importantly, be of interest to you.

 You should outline your project in a research proposal.
-The Graduate School provides guidance on proposal writing.
+The Doctoral and Researcher College provides guidance on proposal writing.
 The Department might be able to offer you some feedback on a full draft of your proposal if you contact them about a prospective application.

 3. Identify a supervisor